 Bartholomew’s Cobble in Sheffield has spectacular views of the countryside seen from 1000 ft. high.
 Dogs are discouraged.

 Bash Bish State Park with the longest waterfall drop in Mass. through large rock formations in a tall forest in Egremont.
 Perfect for a summer afternoon short hike.
-Wade in the shallows, picnic on the rocks. *Covid-19 update- 2 Primary parking lots remain closed.
-Further west is a parking area with trail access to falls.
-Currently $7.00 parking charge.
+Wade in the shallows, picnic on the rocks. *Covid-19 update- falls are open.

 Berkshire Botanical Gardens – 15 acres of cultivated gardens with an emphasis on local native plants.* Covid-19 update- Now open for walking the trails.